jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 You can easily launch the GUI and see an image of Fred when we expect to see him, where you expect to see him, how large you expect him to be, but this isn’t easily automated as a test.
 What we can do is confirm the ASCII that will render this image via the GUI.

-For example, Fred’s rendering for this page is defined as … Here’s the __HTML__ code that renders it.
-You could easily create a test that confirms that any code that generates specifications for how Fred should be rendered with match this specification:
+For example, Fred’s rendering for this page is defined as padded on the right and being 25% of the width of the window.
+Here’s the __HTML__ code that renders it.
+You could easily create a test that confirms that any code that generates specifications for how Fred should be rendered by comparing it to this specification:
 ```md
 <img src="https://live.staticflickr.com/3145/2970400508_dbf3ef8861_b.jpg" alt="Fred Flintstone" title="Image Source: https://www.flickr.com/photos/andertoons-cartoons/2970400508" width = "25%" align="right" style="padding-right: 20px;">
 ```